Dedzed101/CodePath-SITE-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

+If I had a few more hours to work on this program I would probably spend more time working on the bonus features, I didn’t have much time to get to them.
+After that, something that I think would be fun to implement would be a multiplayer option that allowed users to set their own patterns and challenge their friends to remember.
+This feature could also keep track of scores to maintain a fun element of competition.
+Another thing I would take a look at are additional libraries that could make the game more lively, maybe a way to change the tone or to change the colors based on wrong choices.